tjdevries/luvjob.nvim/README.md

 # luvjob.nvim

-LibUV Jobs for Nvim in Lua
+LibUV Jobs for Nvim in Lua.

+The object of the plugin is to provide a compatible interface to `jobstart` and associated `job*` commands defined in Neovim in Lua, without having to move back and forth between Lua & VimL.

 ## Example